 Overview

-The Islamic and Middle Eastern Studies programme offered by The University of Edinburgh combines:
+The Islamic and Middle Eastern Studies at The University of Edinburgh combines:

 - a course in critical readings